Menu

 Mauritius Revenue Authority

-MRA – Individual Taxes
+MRA – Personal Taxes

-MRA - Corporate taxes
+MRA – Corporate Taxes

 Taxation of offshore companies in Mauritius

-Mauritius has put in place a number of regulations and benefits for offshore companies with the support of several actors: The Mauritius Financial Services Commission, the governing body for the creation and regulation of offshore companies as well as the banking sector as a whole, knowing that both domestic and international banks in Mauritius also welcome non-residents.
+Mauritius has put in place a number of regulations and benefits for offshore companies with the support of several actors: The Mauritius Financial Services Commission, the governing body for the creation and regulation of offshore companies, as well as the banking sector as a whole, knowing that both domestic and international banks in Mauritius also welcome non-residents.
+As a result, investors can set up an offshore company in Mauritius, specifically a Global Business Company (GBC) or an Authorized Company (AC).

 They can also manage their offshore funds through collective investment schemes or private equity funds.